-- Suild utilise and develop a combined Return to Work and Injury Management Plan in the one document to streamline the efficient communication of return to work and injury management. - A RTW/IM plan will be developed where a worker is partially or totally incapacitated for 5 or more days.
-The plans are to be prepared prior to the expiry of 14 days after the worker becomes totally or partially incapacitated for work for more than 5 working days incapacity and then every 28 days thereafter. - Where an injured worker has returned to pre-injury role prior to 14 days, then an IMP and RTW plan is not required.
+- Guild utilise and develop a combined Return to Work and Injury Management Plan in the one document to streamline the efficient communication of return to work and injury management. - A RTW/IM plan will be developed where a worker is partially or totally incapacitated for 5 or more days.
+The plan will be prepared within 14 days upon receipt of the claim following 5 days of partial or total incapacity and then every 28 days thereafter - Where an injured worker has returned to pre-injury role prior to 14 days, then an IMP and RTW plan is not required.